harrisongoeldner/mac-setup/Software.md

 ## Malware Scanner

 For detecting Malware, I use Malwarebytes.
 It was recommended to me by Apple Support as well as a local computer store.
 They have a free version which does everything you'll need except auto scan.
 Unless you want to pitch out $40 a year to autoscan, just get the free version.

+## Reference Manager

+I am in university, and as such I need to use references in most of my essays.
+I use an open source piece of software called Zotero which is compadibly with Google Docs, Word, and Libre Office.
+In addition it has a Chrome and Firefox extension to save articles and websites to the manager.

+## Kanban

+For time management, I use a piece of software called Trello.
+You can just use the web version, but I also got the desktop version (they also have a phone app) from the macOS app store.

+## Spotlight Replacement

+Spotlight is great, but no where as powerful as Alfred.
+With Alfred, I can auto expand text and search custom set websites.
+Navigate directories and create custom workflows.
+I might add an entire article to this repository alone (see [HERE](Alfred))

+***Still working on article***

+## Spotify

+Use spotify for listening to music.

+## MS Office

+Go to sweet for productivity.

+## Bartender

+## Magnet